• Skip to primary navigation

 Cheese Cracker Recipe

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Jump to Video

 Jump to:

-• Why this Cheese Cracker Recipe is awesome
+• Cheese Crackers Recipe

-• Ingredients
+• Ingredients For Cheese Cracker Recipe

 • 📖 Recipe

-Why this Cheese Cracker Recipe is awesome
+Ingredients For Cheese Cracker Recipe

-• shredded cheese (we used a cheddar/jack mix but just sharp cheddar cheese would work great too)
+• Shredded cheese - We used a cheddar/jack mix, but just sharp cheddar cheese would work great too.

 Cheese cracker recipe ingredients